tristanbettany/WaysOfWorking/README.md

 ## Proceedures & Best Practises

+There are a number of proceedures and best practises which can help improve you code quality and how you develop as a team, here are some of the best ive picked up over the years.

 ### Boy Scouting

 The boy scouting rule states that `you should always leave the campground cleaner than you found it`.
 This should be